 - The tenant of the hotel portion of the complex shall be Tokyu Corporation and its subsidiaries or shall possess operational skills equal to those of Tokyu Corporation and its subsidiaries.

-- * Use of complexes that include office or retail properties include, but not limited to, hotel and residence.
-When the use of a property is solely hotel, residence, etc., TOKYU REIT shall not invest in the property.
+- * Use of complexes that include office or retail properties include, but not limited to, hotel.
+When the use of a property is solely hotel, etc., TOKYU REIT shall not invest in the property.

 - * TOKYU REIT may acquire ownership right of land with leasehold interest.
-The use of buildings on the land with leasehold interest shall be only office properties, retail properties, or complexes that include office or retail properties.
+The use of buildings on the land with leasehold interest shall be only office buildings, retail facilities, residences and complexes that include any one of these facilities.

 TOKYU REIT invests primarily in Central Tokyo, and the Tokyu Areas.
 It does not invest outside of the Tokyo Metropolitan Area.